 Top Questions Answered

-The Health Insurance Portability and Accountability Act (HIPAA) is a crucial federal law enacted in 1996 that establishes national standards for protecting sensitive patient health information.
-Its primary goal is to safeguard medical records and other identifiable health information from being disclosed without the patient's consent or knowledge.
-For patients, HIPAA provides a fundamental right to privacy and control over their personal health data.
-It ensures that information shared with healthcare providers, health plans, and other covered entities is kept confidential.
-The law's Privacy Rule dictates who can access this information, while the Security Rule requires specific administrative, physical, and technical safeguards to protect electronic health records.
-This framework builds trust in the healthcare system, empowering patients by giving them rights to review their records and request corrections.
+The Health Insurance Portability and Accountability Act (HIPAA) is an important federal law passed in 1996 that nationally set standards for protecting certain sensitive health information about patients.
+Its aim is to protect personal health information, including medical records, from being shared or accessed without an individual's permission or awareness.
+For individuals, HIPAA gives them the baseline right of privacy and control over their personal health data.
+It protects health information that is shared with providers of care, plans, and other covered entities.
+The Privacy Rule of the law says who is allowed to view this information, and the Security Rule mandates certain administrative, physical and technical activities be put in place to protect electronic health records.
+This system fosters confidence in the health care system and empowers patients through being granted rights for reviewing records and for corrections.

 Informed consent is a fundamental ethical and legal principle in healthcare, representing a patient's right to make autonomous decisions about their own medical care.
 It is a process of communication between a patient and a healthcare provider that leads to the patient's agreement to undergo a specific medical intervention.
 For consent to be truly "informed," the provider must disclose adequate information, including the nature of the procedure, its potential risks and benefits, alternative treatments, and the prognosis without treatment.
 The patient must be competent to make a voluntary decision, free from coercion.
 This process ensures that patients are not just passive recipients of care but active partners in their health journey, protecting their bodily autonomy and fostering trust in the provider-patient relationship.

-The False Claims Act (FCA) is a federal law that imposes liability on individuals and companies who defraud governmental programs.
-It is one of the most powerful tools used to combat fraud in the healthcare industry.
-Under the FCA, it is illegal to knowingly submit a false or fraudulent claim for payment to Medicare or Medicaid.
-This includes practices such as billing for services that were not provided, upcoding (billing for a more expensive service than was performed), or providing medically unnecessary services.
-The FCA also includes a "qui tam" provision that allows private citizens, known as whistleblowers, to file lawsuits on behalf of the government and share in a percentage of any recovered funds, encouraging insiders to report fraud.
+The Federal False Claims Act (FCA) holds people and contractors liable who defraud government programs.
+It's one of the most aggressive anti-fraud weapons in the healthcare arsenal.
+You are prohibited from knowingly presenting a false or fraudulent claim for payment to the medicare or medicaid programs under the FCA.
+This may be in the form of billing for services that were not rendered, upcoding (billing for a more costly service than was actually done) or giving patients medically unnecessary care.
+The FCA also has a “qui tam” provision that permits private citizens, known as whistleblowers, to bring lawsuits on behalf of the government and to receive a share (ranging between 15 percent and 30 percent) of any funds recovered, encouraging insiders to come forward with information about alleged fraud.